ember-learn/super-rentals-tutorial/src/chapters/01-orientation.md

 Again, if you still have your browser tab open, your tab will automatically re-render a blank page as soon as you delete the file.
 This reflects the fact that we no longer have an application template in our app.

+## Working with HTML, CSS and Assets in an Ember App

 Create a `app/templates/index.hbs` file and paste the following markup.

 ```run:file:create lang=handlebars cwd=super-rentals filename=app/templates/index.hbs